SebiTimeWaster/Chamfers-for-OpenSCAD/README.md

-# Chamfered primitives for OpenSCAD (Also: Wedges)
+# Chamfered primitives for OpenSCAD
 A library to create primitives with 45° chamfers in OpenSCAD.

 ## What it does